 - The Sirkit Skuasy Jelajah Malaysia(SSJM) is an important initiative by Sportspin and KBS to provide a professional circuit for local players to compete.
 The circuit should be expanded further to make it financially viable for squash players to consider a career in squash.

 - Existing funds & grants for back-up athletes for exposure and competitions such as PSA/WSA events or attachments should be increased to create a greater pool of players in Malaysia.
 Grants for the Elite program especially at the bottom level of the Elite players needs to be improved.

 - To increase funding for Pelapis program to cater for juniors and 19-21 year olds who are full time.
 Funding for Elite Juniors to go to the Asian Junior Individual Championships, World Juniors and British Junior Open is required.

 - Funding for SRAM Project 100 and World Junior Squad programs are essential to ensure the elite junior players get sufficient exposure.

-- Be the top 50 Men’s world ranking or top 40 Women’s world ranking
+Seniors players come under the Elite program.
+They have to be in the top 50 Men’s world ranking or top 40 Women’s world ranking.

 To set up SRAM regional centres

-- To set up Regional Centres with SRAM Professional Coaches with a target of 5 new centres by 2020 ie. North, East Coast, Central/South, Sabah and Sarawak.
+- One of SRAM’s biggest desires is to set up regional centres with SRAM Professional Coaches with a target of 5 new centres by 2020 ie. North, East Coast, Central/South, Sabah and Sarawak.

-- One issue SRAM has faced is that certain players are not able to transfer to SRAM and elect to stay at their academy or state.
+- One issue that SRAM is facing is certain players are not able to transfer full time to SRAM and they prefer to stay at their own state academy.
 This especially so in the junior program.
 A regional centre will allow SRAM to locate a Professional Coach to deliver the required training and technical assistance to both elite juniors and senior players in that region.

 - Regional Centres will typically be located in successful state centres and provided with at least one full-time professional coach handling elite junior and senior players.